All Episodes

 I'm in support of the 26 attorney generals who have filed suit.

-The Center for Health Transformation I that I helped found has been actively opposed to Obamacare for two and a half years.
+The Center for Health Transformation that I helped found has been actively opposed to Obamacare for two and a half years.

-That was a clip from 1993, when in fact the conservative position was to have individual insurance in opposition to Hillary care.
+That was a clip from 1993 when, in fact, the conservative position was to have individual insurance in opposition to Hillary care.

 All right.